Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 “Our drive to modernise also extends to alcohol duties.
 I have listened to industry concerns about the ongoing reforms.
 I will therefore introduce an 18-month transitional measure for wine duty,” the chancellor said.

 “I will also extend draught relief to cover smaller kegs of 20 litres and above, to help smaller breweries.
-And, at this difficult time, we are not going to let alcohol duty rates rise in line with the RPI [Retail Price Index].”
+And, at this difficult time, we are not going to let alcohol duty rates rise in line with the RPI [Retail Price Index].

 “So I can announce that the planned increases in the duty rates for beer, for cider, for wine, and for spirits will all be cancelled.”